Ask Andrew – My wife is having a mid-life crisis

 She just says she has been feeling this way for 4-5 years, perhaps longer, and that she knows what she thinks so what good is counselling going to do?

 We have not been intimate for ages and it’s now got to the point where she doesn’t want me to kiss her, touch her or see her naked.
 The idea of me touching her seems abhorrent to her although she did allow me to hug her the other day as I was so upset with the situation.
-I accept that she may have fallen out of love but I seriously wonder whether she is having some sort of midlife crisis (although I know you don’t like the term).
+I accept that she may have fallen out of love but I seriously wonder whether my wife is having a mid-life crisis (although I know you don’t like the term).
 I also feel that there may be other issues clouding her judgement.
 She has experienced periods of depression in the past and only recently told me she never tool the medication she was prescribed.
 She is is very adamant that she would never ever take anti-depressant medication.

 She seems to be questioning the whole marriage and wonders whether she got married and had children for her father’s sake who was terminally ill and died in 2002 a year after our first child was born.
 She wonders whether she had children so he could at least experience a grandchild.
 Her mother, with whom she had a poor relationship, passed away almost 2 years ago.
 She says she never wants to marry again and wants to live alone even if she finds another committed relationship.
 She questions the custom of the wife taking her husband’s surname and questions whether humankind is meant to be monogamous.